-During the afternoon, we will set sail for the coast of Labrador and cross the Strait of Belle Isle to arrive at Battle Harbour, one of the first British-based settlements in the east and home to the Church of St. James the Apostle, built in 1852.
+During the afternoon, we will set sail for the coast of Labrador and cross the Strait of Belle Isle to arrive at Battle Harbor, one of the first British-based settlements in the east and home to the Church of St. James the Apostle, built in 1852.
 We will explore the restored fishing, whaling, commercial and religious buildings of this remote community, amid the backdrop of breathtaking coastal views.
 On the way across the Strait we will be on the lookout for Humpback and Minke whales, along with seals and many species of pelagic birds.

-Today we will make our way along the wild and ruggedly beautiful coast of Labrador with some cliffs rising as sheer rock walls over 1500 metres.
+Today we will make our way along the wild and ruggedly beautiful coast of Labrador with some cliffs rising as sheer rock walls over 1500 meters.
 As we sail we will be sea watching from the bridge and upper decks of the Akademik Ioffe looking for Humpback, Minke whales, White-beaked Dolphins and perhaps Orcas.
 We will pass the site of the proposed new Mealy Mountains National Park.
-The Park represents 39 distinct Canadian ecosystems and has been home to Labrador Innu, Inuit, Métis, descendents of European settlers and Quebec Innu.
+The Park represents 39 distinct Canadian ecosystems and has been home to Labrador Innu, Inuit, Métis, descendants of European settlers and Quebec Innu.
 We plan to explore Porcupine Strand, a spectacular length of beach on the Atlantic Coast.
-This long line of sand glints in the sunshine, sweeping in a graceful arc for over 40 kilometres.
+This long line of sand glints in the sunshine, sweeping in a graceful arc for over 40 kilometers.
 Signs of human habitation have been found here dating back some 7,000 years.

 The ancient rocks of the Canadian Shield cradling the hamlet of Hopedale, population approximately 620, will greet us as we rise this morning.
 After breakfast, we will go ashore by Zodiac visit the Hopedale Moravian Mission – built in 1782 and said to be the oldest building east of Quebec.
 Here we will learn about the influence of the Moravian missionaries on the Inuit people of Northern Labrador.
 We hope to visit the local museum and perhaps buy a carving or two from the local Inuit as we explore the town.